balena-os/migrate/docs/concept.md

 If we are running on a Windows system currently only EFI is supported and ```balena-migrate``` will fail if EFI setup can not be found or if secure-boot is detected which is currently not supported.

-On x86 Linux currently only grub is supported.
+On x86 Linux currently only grub is implemented as a supported boot manager.
 It can be challenging to determine the active boot manager when more than one boot manager is present/installed in the system.
 If a grub installation is found on an x86 Linux system ```balena-migrate``` will use grub 'hoping' that this configuration will work to reboot the system into stage2.
 If grub is not the active boot manager the setup should have